vincentbarr/vincentbarr.github.com/experiments.md

 -Created Applescript to open the four blogs.
 -Binded Applescript with hotkey 'CMD + Shift + B'
-![Open Four Blogs Script](/assets/images/script-open-blogs.png) -Learned that Kaushik reduced his posts from 3x per week to 2x, to once per week, which resulted in higher quality posts and substantial increases in traffic.
+![Open Four Blogs Script](/assets/images/script-open-blogs.png) -Learned that Kaushik reduced his posts from 3x per week to 2x, to 1x per week, which resulted in higher quality posts and substantial increases in traffic.
 Go figure.
-As a result, I'll work through the 'Knowledge' articles I haven't already read each day, and use this space as a place to remind me where I left off (no need for that cognitive overheard, right? guys?)
+As a result, I'll work through the 'Knowledge' articles I haven't already read each day, and use Evernote to remind me where I left off (no need for that cognitive overheard, right? guys?)

-Progress on Kauhik.net/avinash/sitemap/
--Mobile Marketing and Analytics: Click-to-Call Mobile Ad Campaigns

-Day 15: